Newhailes House: Sir James Dalrymple, 2nd Baronet (1692–1751)

 On his death in 1721 the house passed to his heir Sir James Dalrymple, 2nd Baronet, a Member of Parliament (MP) for Haddington Burghs and the Principal Auditor of the Exchequer in Scotland.
-Sir James extended and reshaped the house, adding a balancing west apartment wing, and moving the entrance from the north-east to the south-west.
+Sir James extended and reshaped the house, adding a balancing west extension, the Great Apartment wing, and re-orienting the entrance from the north-east to the south-west.
 The gardens were probably laid out at the same time.
-In the pediment over the front door are the heads of a male and a female in profile with the inscription laudo manentum that is a quote from Horace referring to 'fickle fortune'.
+In the pediment over the front door are the heads of a male and a female in profile with the inscription laudo manentum, a quote from Horace referring to 'fickle fortune' and translating as 'I praise her while she stays'.
 Over the north door of the house is inscribed another Horace quote sapienter uti which relates to the happy man who wisely uses whatever he has been given to work with.
-It is considered by many that the carved heads were inspired by the famous and controversial Edinburgh 'Netherbow Heads' that were at the time considered to be of Roman origin representing the Emperor Septimius Severus and his consort Julia Domna.
+It is considered by many that the carved heads that can be seen over the main entrance were inspired by the famous and controversial Edinburgh 'Netherbow Heads' that were at the time considered to be of Roman origin, representing the Emperor Septimius Severus and his consort Julia Domna.
+While less is known about the life of the 2nd Baronet than of his father and his heir, he and his wife Christian Hamilton were responsible for much of the decoration and adornments that may be seen now in the central spaces of the house.